January in the Garden – Food Gardening in Subtropics and Warm Areas of Australia

 Notes:

-- There are more plants you can grow but I am limiting my list to the plants which I grow in my food forest and I have the best experience.
+- There are many more plants you can grow, but Iβm limiting my list to those I grow in my food forest and have had the best experience with.

 Sowing